Peeragogy/Peeragogy.github.io/swats.md

 At the beginning of each course students are required to develop projects involving the use of technology.
 Students who show a greater competence in the use of technical tools are invited to join as SWAT.
-Once SWATs are identified, they are asked regarding the possibility of supporting teachers and their peers in the use of specific computer tools.
+Once SWATs are identified, they are asked about the possibility of supporting teachers and their peers in the use of specific computer tools.
 It is impressive to see teachers becoming co-learners who take advantage of this privileged status of their students to master tools